sefinek24/Sefinek-Blocklist-Collection/README.md

 ## ✋ Warning
 It is important to regularly check this repository for updates and potential changes.
 However, it should be noted that while this blocking list can improve your privacy and security, it may unintentionally block legitimate content or services.
-Therefore, use it at your own risk.

 ## 🤔 Tutorials